 The principle of hyperthermia is that cancer cells are much more sensitive to and intolerant of the effects of excessive heat than normal cells.
 Tumors have an impaired ability to adapt their blood circulation to the effects of high temperatures.
 Because cancer cells are weaker than normal cells, they are more susceptible to damage from heat.
 In fact, high temperatures can actually kill cancer cells, usually without damage to healthy cells.

-According to the National Cancer Institute, “Hyperthermia (also called thermal therapy or thermotherapy) is a type of cancer treatment in which body tissue is exposed to high temperatures.
-Research has shown that high temperatures can damage and kill cancer cells, usually with minimal injury to normal tissues.
+According to the National Cancer Institute, “Hyperthermia is a type of cancer treatment in which body tissue is exposed to high temperatures.
+Research has shown that high temperatures can damage and kill cancer cells.
+Usually with minimal injury to normal tissues.
 Many studies have shown a significant reduction in tumor size when hyperthermia is combined with other treatments.”

 In a clinical study published in the Journal of Cancer Science and Therapy, scientists studied far infrared’s effects on human cancer cells in vitro and on cancer cells in mice.
 As a result, far infrared therapy reduced tumor volumes 86% in just 30 days.